z3spinner/sclng-backend-test-v1/README.md

   * rate limiter can be horizontally scalable.
   * internal to the load balancer for low latency and highly scalable as part of cloud provider services.
   * periodically caches data to a shared cache
-* API Servers
-  * Process requests
-  * Store responses in network cache
-  * Store responses in local mem-cache
-* Worker
-  * Responsible for periodically querying Github to get the latest data
-  * Processes the data
-  * Stores the data in redis
 * Database Service
   * Store the results of the Github API calls
   * Provide aggregation logic